valent0ne/AcceleoStandalone-CLI/README.md

 This is a small CLI .jar that allows you to compile and run .mtl acceleo files.
 All the paths are relative to the .jar location.
-Required libs inside lib.7z, the .jar can be found inside "_release".
+Required libs inside lib.7z, the .jar can be found inside "out/artifacts/".

 constraints (avoided by editing costants inside src/core/Generate.java):
 * the main Acceleo template module **must** be called "generateElement"